Fuco1/flow-js2-mode/README.md

 This package adds support for [Flow](https://flow.org/), a static typechecking extension for javascript, to [js2-mode](https://github.com/mooz/js2-mode), a popular javascript editing mode for Emacs.

+It extends the `js2-mode` parser to understand Flow syntax and exposes it in its AST which you can use to build your own refactoring tools.
+This understanding of syntax also allows us to add proper syntax highlighting.

 This project is heavily WIP at the moment, things might break and change.
 Please report all the issues, even minor ones so we can polish this as soon as possible.

 # Usage